 Daily Data Flow: Could Citigroup Shakeup Aid Bank’s Rebound?; U.S. Government-Funded Maker of Electric Car Batteries Goes Bankrupt; Tonight’s Debate Gives Obama New Chance to Defend Policies in Rematch with Romney

-Citigroup Inc. directors ousted Chief Executive Officer Vikram Pandit after concluding he mismanaged operations that caused setbacks with regulators and cost credibility with investors, a person with knowledge of the discussions said.
+Citigroup Board Said to Oust Pandit After Multiple Setbacks (Bloomberg) Citigroup Inc. directors ousted Chief Executive Officer Vikram Pandit after concluding he mismanaged operations that caused setbacks with regulators and cost credibility with investors, a person with knowledge of the discussions said.
 Citgroup turned to Citigroup veteran Michael Corbat to fill the void.
 Problems with Pandit included rejection by regulators in March of a plan to boost shareholder payouts, said the person, who requested anonymity because board deliberations are private.
 Citigroup’s $2.9 billion writedown of the Smith Barney brokerage unit and a two-level cut of its credit rating by Moody’s Investors Service also contributed to Pandit’s exit, the person said.

 Electric Car Battery Maker A123 Systems Files Bankruptcy (Bloomberg) A123 Systems Inc., the electric car battery maker that received a $249.1 million federal grant from the Obama administration, filed for bankruptcy protection.
 President Barack Obama called A123’s CEO Vieau and then- Michigan Gov. Jennifer Granholm during a September 2010 event celebrating the opening of the plant in Livonia that the company received the U.S. grant to help build.
 Republican presidential candidate Mitt Romney said last month that Obama has picked “losers” for alternative-energy loans and grants.
 Gov. Romney’s running mate, Paul Ryan, has called for all green-energy subsidies to be eliminated.

 The Pressure’s on Obama in Debate Rematch With Romney (CNBC) Obama campaign officials are promising that Americans will see a more energized and visionary incumbent on Tuesday night as the president tries to keep Mitt Romney at bay in a razor-thin race.
 The candidates will take questions on domestic and foreign policy from an audience of about 80 of the coveted uncommitted voters whom both campaigns are courting with just three weeks left until Election Day.
 The town hall-style format makes it especially tricky for Obama to strike the right balance in coming on strong against Romney without turning off the audience.

 Jim Woods has over 20 years of experience in the markets from working as a stockbroker, financial journalist, and money manager.
 As well as a book author and regular contributor to numerous investment websites, Jim is the editor of:

 Bob Carlson provides independent, objective research covering all the financial issues of retirement and retirement planning.
 In addition, Bob serves as Chairman of the Board of Trustees of the Fairfax County (VA) Employees’ Retirement System, which has over $2.8 billion in assets.